SpaceXpanse/Whitepaper/README.md

 - Node-based programming logic /like UE5/
 - Easy adding of new solar systems, planets and satellites

+**SpeXID**
+Open source
+Non-profit - Foundation operated
+- An application built on top of the blockchain, that turns each reserved name into a secure digital identity similar to NameID

+**Democrit - Atomic trading**
+Open source
+Non-profit - Foundation operated
+- A protocol and system for executing atomic trades on the **SpaceXpanse Multiverse** platform.
+This allows players to trade their game assets for cryptocurrency (rOD) in a fully trustless manner.

 **Different develoment tools /TBA/**
 Open source
 Non-profit - Foundation operated
 - To help developers have useful environment for effortless creation of metaverses and/or DApps in the platform

 ### Community

-**SpeXID**
-Open source
-Non-profit - Foundation operated
-- An application built on top of the blockchain, that turns each reserved name into a secure digital identity similar to NameID

 **MetaLog Social Network**
 Open source